 If you have a large stump, or a large number of smaller stumps, the job will go faster if you rent a stump grinder.
 Bear in mind a grinder is a heavy-duty piece of equipment requiring training to operate.

-Put another way, if you dont know what youre doing, the machine can kill you.
+Put another way, if you dont know what youre doing, the machine can kill or seriously maim you.
 Often its best to hire a pro with a grinder, rather than try doing the job yourself.
+As usual, make sure he is insured and bonded.

 The operator clears all rocks away from the stump, and uses a chainsaw to cut the stump level with the ground.
 He then grinds the stump until its surface is at least four inches below the ground.

 Grinders are also noisy.
-If youre using one near areas where peace is valued, such as near churches or inpatient alcohol rehab centers, be courteous and give them some warning first.
+If youre using one near areas where peace is valued, such as near churches or inpatient rehab centers, be courteous and give them some warning first.
+It's only right.

 Chemical Stump Removers